Mission

 to provide great resources to all players involved, CCYHA has assured that there is great experience and skill behind

 our managing and coaching of our program.
-Kelly and Mike Good bring over 5 years of coaching Special Hockey experience
+Coaches Brad Park and Jenna Commisa bring that skill and experience to the

 In Columbus